imziaurrehman/imziaurrehman/README.md

 <h2 align="center"> 👨‍💻 Whoami</h2>
 <p align="center">
-  <samp>👋 Hello there!
-I'm Zia, a passionate Flutter Junior Developer with a keen interest in crafting elegant and efficient mobile applications.
+  <samp>      I'm passionate Flutter Developer with a keen interest in crafting elegant and efficient mobile applications.
     Eager to collaborate and learn, I'm excited about contributing to innovative projects and staying at the forefront of mobile development.
   </samp>
   <br> <br>
   <img src="https://komarev.com/ghpvc/?username=imziaurrehman" alt="https://github.com/imziaurrehman" />